 Innovation, Partner Acceleration and Government AI role

-Ben Taylor: “A typical prospective customer may be using a decision tree technology for a business application, but in realising its limitations come to Aigen, who will say you need Rainbird to provide the decision and IBM Watson to provide the chatbot interface”
+Ben Taylor: “A typical prospective customer may be using a decision tree technology for a business application, but in realising its limitations come to Heron AI, who will say you need Rainbird to provide the decision and IBM Watson to provide the chatbot interface”

 Although applicable to business processes and problems across the spectrum, Rainbird software is particularly welcomed in sectors that are subject to strong regulation, such as financial services, banking, insurance and legal.
 Medicine is an obvious area for Rainbird software, although there are liability issues to consider.